system76/docs/_articles/open-firmware-smmstore.md

 With all drive(s) removed, replace the cover and boot with the USB stick inserted.
 After the firmware has been flashed, remove the USB stick and reinstall the drive(s).

-Once the system is put back together we'll need to boot with a live image in order to repair the boot loader.
+Once the system is put back together we may need to boot with a live image in order to repair the boot loader if you dual-booting with Windows 10.
 We provide step by step instructions on how to do this in our support articles in the links below:

 [http://support.system76.com/articles/live-disk/](http://support.system76.com/articles/live-disk/)